zero-pytagoras/first_install_tomeir/README.md

 It handles various tasks such as system information display, installing essential utilities, setting up SSH, configuring Vim with useful plugins, and backing up configuration files as requested in the task.

+## Script special features
+- The script checks the user is not a root user.
+- The script uses a watchdog script to clean activities when finished.
+- To make the install smoother, the script keeps the user password in a base64 hidden file, makes use of it during the installation process, and removes it.
+- To make the vim plugins active, i started the vim editor in PlugInstall mode and close it immidiatly after (qall)
+- The script verifies that the plugins doesn't exit to prevent duplicate, and create a .vim file if neccesary.
+- The script create temporary folders to do the backup process organized better.

 ## Features
 - **System Information**: Displays user and machine info, disk space, memory usage, and uptime.
 - **Utility Installation**: Installs common utilities like `vim`, `curl`, `git`, and `htop`.